Healthy food kids will love

 A creamy yet silky tomato soup has to be the ultimate comfort food after a long day at school.

-This freezable, green soup is perfect for sneaking in an abundance of courgettes and the cheesy topping on this soup is often a winner with kids.
+This freezable, green soup is perfect for sneaking in an abundance of courgettes – and the cheesy topping is often a winner with kids.

 Curry in a hurry